AndrejKiri/AndrejKiri/README.md

   ### Working with me
   - By my nature, I strive to deliver high-quality work and I expect others to aspire to it as well.
 But, this is a double-edged sword.
 Not to fall into the trap of perfectionism, I work hard to scope my work appropriately and iterate.
   - Sometimes I need time to absorb new information and form an opinion.
 I often wait to speak in group settings until my thoughts are clear and I believe I can contribute positively to the discussion.
 Because of this, I prefer async work and I appreciate it when I get materials for meetings in advance.
   - I gravitate towards transparency and vulnerability both in my work and personal life.
 I believe being open about one's mistakes, doubts and fears is better than building a facade of an ideal person because it allows me and others to learn and grow faster.
-I appreciate when other people do so as well and I will always be understanding and non-judgemental in such situations.

   ### Trivia
   - In MBTI personality type I score between Advocate [INFJ-T](https://www.16personalities.com/infj-personality) and Architect [INTJ-T](https://www.16personalities.com/intj-personality) types.
 I can relate to both.